 Written Portion - Theory and Methods.
-The written or theory and method exam draws from material presented in the following MS and doctoral level courses: P8104, P8109, P8130, P8131, P9104, P9109, P9110, and P9130.
+The written or theory and method exam draws from material presented in the following courses: P9104, P9109, P9110, P9130, P8104, P8109, P8130 and P8131.
 The purpose of the written exam is to ensure that the PhD student is able to fully understand and use the mathematical and theoretical tools that form the basis of doctoral level biostatistical research.
 The exam requires solutions to five questions.
-Students entering with a Bachelor's are expected to take the exam after their second year; students entering with a relevant Master's are expected to take the exam after their first year.
+Students entering with a Bachelor's are expected to take the exam after their second year; students entering with a relevant Master's are expected to take the exam the summer after their first year.